• Skip to main content

 Tenorshare-Data-Recovery

 Fifth on our list is a software that promises to recover more than 550 file types with ease.
 Whether you’ve formatted your external HDD by accident, the power outage killed it, virus corrupted it, or it simply “died” of all age, it doesn’t matter.
+It will even work to recover data from your Xbox external hard drive.
 Tenorshare UltData promises one of the highest recovery percentage rates in the industry, and our testing made us believe them.
 It works on both Windows and Mac, and also supports undeleting files from internal memory, USB Drives, SD and CF cards, digital cameras, and more.

 6. Wise Data Recovery